MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Abstract

 \section{Abstract}

-We investigate cool \HI\ gas traced by Lyman series absorption in the vicinity of 256 galaxies (median stellar mass, \logm\ $= 8.7$ and median redshift, $z=0.48$) using 15 background quasars (median impact parameter, $D = 140$~physical kpc (pkpc)), as part of the MUSE Quasar-fields Blind Emitters Survey (MUSEQuBES).
-We find that the \HI\ column density ($N(\HI)$) profile around isolated, star-forming galaxies, which span $\approx 3$\ dex in stellar mass, is well described by a power law with a slope of $\approx -2.3$ when expressed as a function of the normalized impact parameter, $D/R_{\rm vir}$.
-The \HI\ covering fraction ($\kappa$) within the virial radius, for a threshold of \loghi\ $= 14$, is significantly lower for high-mass passive galaxies compared to their isolated, star-forming counterparts.
-The $\kappa$-profile of isolated, star-forming galaxies suggests a characteristic size of the \HI-rich CGM of $\approx 1.5 R_{\rm vir}$, consistently across the stellar mass range.
-The mean \HI\ mass in the outer CGM ($0.3$–$1~R_{\rm vir}$) increases with stellar mass, ranging from $\approx 10^{5.0}$ to $10^{6.6}$~\Msun.
-The $b-$parameters of the strongest \HI\ components correlate and anti-correlate with specific star-formation rate (sSFR) and mass, respectively, with $>2\sigma$ significance.
-Broad \lya\ absorbers (BLAs) with $b > 60$~\kms\ are predominantly associated with high-mass galaxies, likely tracing the warm-hot phase of the CGM.
-The velocity centroids of \HI\ components indicate that the absorbers at $D<R_{\rm vir}$ are predominantly consistent with being gravitationally bound to their associated galaxy, regardless of stellar mass.
-Finally, leveraging $\approx3000$ galaxies with spectroscopic redshifts from the wide-field Magellan follow-up of six MUSEQuBES fields, we find that non-isolated galaxies exhibit an \HI-rich environment that extends approximately three times further than for their isolated counterparts.
+We investigate cool \HI\ gas traced by Lyman series absorption around 256 galaxies at $z\approx0.48$ (median stellar mass, \logm\ $= 8.7$) using 15 background quasars (median impact parameter, $D = 140$ pkpc), as part of the MUSE Quasar-fields Blind Emitters Survey (MUSEQuBES).
+We find that the \HI\ column density ($N(\HI)$) profile around isolated star-forming galaxies spanning $\approx 3$ dex in $M_{\star}$ is well described by a power law with slope $\approx -3$ when expressed as a function of normalized impact parameter $D/R_{\rm vir}$.
+The \HI\ covering fraction ($\kappa$) within the virial radius for \loghi\ $= 14$ is significantly lower in high-mass passive galaxies than in isolated star-forming galaxies.
+The $\kappa$-profile of isolated star-forming galaxies suggests a characteristic size of the \HI-rich CGM of $\approx 1.5 R_{\rm vir}$ across the stellar mass range.
+The mean \HI\ mass in the outer CGM ($0.3$–$1~R_{\rm vir}$) increases with $M_{\star}$, ranging from $\approx 10^{5.0}$ to $10^{6.6}$~\Msun.
+The $b$-parameters of the strongest \HI\ components correlate and anti-correlate with specific star-formation rate (sSFR) and mass, respectively, with $>2\sigma$ significance.
+Broad \lya\ absorbers (BLAs) with $b>60$~\kms\ are predominantly associated with high-mass galaxies, likely tracing the warm-hot phase of the CGM.
+The velocity centroids of \HI\ components indicate that absorbers at $D<R_{\rm vir}$ are largely consistent with being gravitationally bound to their galaxies, independent of stellar mass.
+Finally, leveraging $\approx 3000$ galaxies from the wide-field Magellan follow-up of six MUSEQuBES fields, we find that non-isolated galaxies exhibit an \HI-rich environment extending roughly three times farther than in isolated counterparts.